Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 07/README.md

 1. **etcd**
    - A distributed key-value store that stores all the cluster's configuration data.
+   - Must be backupd and HA.

 2. **API Server**
    - The front-end for the Kubernetes control plane.
    - Exposes the Kubernetes API, allowing users and tools to interact with the cluster.

 3. **Scheduler**
-   - Assigns Pods to worker nodes based on resource availability and other constraints.
+   - Assigns Pods to worker nodes based on resource availability and other constraints(NodeSelector,Taint&Tolerations, Affinity,Resouce request and limits etc).

 4. **Controller Manager**
    - Implements control loops that ensure the desired state of the cluster is maintained.
    - Handles tasks like replication, scaling, and garbage collection.
+   - Most of the object in k8s have a corresponding controller.
+   - Deployment controller, Replication controller, Replicasets controller, NodeController, NamespaceController etc

 5. **Cloud Controller Manager (CCM)**
    - Integrates Kubernetes with the cloud provider.
    - It manages cloud-specific resources and interacts with the cloud provider's API.
+   - Comes with managed k8s offerings like EKS, AKS, GKE etc
+   - Give power to use and provision resource on Public Cloud(ALB,NLB,IAM,KMS), it talk to public cloud APIs.

 ## Data Plane Components

 1. **Kubelet**
    - An agent that runs on each worker node.
+   - Monitor node and pod health.
+   - instruct the CRI to pull the image and create container and it manage the pod
    - Communicates with the control plane and ensures that containers are running as expected.

 2. **Kube-proxy**
    - A network proxy that runs on each worker node.
    - Handles network routing and service discovery within the cluster.

 3. **Container Runtime**
-   - The software responsible for running containers on the worker nodes (e.g., containerd, CRI-O, Podman, Rocket).
+   - The software responsible for running containers on the worker nodes (e.g., containerd, CRI-O, Podman, Rocket, Docker).

 ## Control Plane vs Data Plane